-

 Digital transaction-based reporting (DTBR)

-From 2028, the European Sales Lists (and Purchase Lists which are obligatory in a few MSs) will be abolished and replaced with the DTBR.
+From 1 July 2030, the European Sales Lists (and Purchase Lists which are obligatory in a few MSs) will be abolished and replaced with the DTBR.

-The data containing most of the mandatory VAT invoice details would need to be transmitted on a transaction level.
+The data containing most of the mandatory VAT invoice details would need to be transmitted on a transaction-level.

 The transmission of the data can be done according to the European Standard.
 MSs can provide for the transmission of the data from e-invoices issued under a different format, as long as they also allow the use of the European Standard.